martijnbastiaan/tasty/README.md

    test tree, searching for the next test to execute may also have an overhead quadratic in the number of tests.

+To avoid these gotchas, consider using `afterTree` or `sequentialTestGroup`.

 ## FAQ